AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

    ![Select your own endpoint](assets/extract-content/select-endpoint.png)

 1. Start by selecting and deleting all existing content in the query editor.
 Then type open bracket `{` and press Ctrl+Space or Option+Space for an auto-complete list of the models that were defined in your Content Fragment model.
-Select the model you created that ends in `List`.
+Select the model that you created that ends in `List` from the list.

    ![Auto complete models in query editor](assets/extract-content/auto-complete-models.png)